 And yet, we weren't simply abandoned to the flames.
-Because, by the grace of God we were born again.
+By the grace of God you were born again.
 Born again of water and the Word.
-Born again in the waters of Baptism, like that Ethiopian in our other reading.
+Born again in those same baptismal waters, like that Ethiopian in our other reading.

-Born a new branch of the same vine.
+Born a new branch.
 A branch firmly attached to the vine that is Christ Jesus, because it was by his blood shed on the cross that we were born anew.
 A branch without disease or damage or defect, for it was by the sin and pain he bore on the cross that we are clothed with righteousness and holiness and life.
 A branch that can bear much fruit and does bear much fruit, because we ourselves are the fruit of his work in us.